Bailig/web3-notes/basics/9-ethereum-account.md

 for Ethereum network.

 - Account address is used for identifying you.
-- private and public key together like a password.
+- private and public key together works like a password.
+- private key should not be shared.
 - they are all stored as hexadecimal numbers.
 - the one account created by MetaMask could be used across all Ethereum networks.